The classic Old Fashioned bourbon cocktail gets a splash of citrus.

-- Do you need to use sugar cubes?
-No. Should you use them because they’re fun and make you feel fancy and are completely inexpensive?
+Do you need to use sugar cubes in this recipe?
+No. Substitute ½ teaspoon of granulated sugar for a sugar cube.
+Should you use them because they’re fun and make you feel fancy and are completely inexpensive?
 Yes.
 (Trust me, just buy a box - it’ll last you years.)

 Happy Hour Snack Pairing